dawarich-app/site/docs/features/visits-and-places.md

 Places are saved locations that can be associated with visits.
 When you confirm a visit, the location is saved as a place.

+Places can also come from a file you import.
+Waypoints in a GPX file — for example the favourites exported by OsmAnd+ as `favourites.gpx` — are imported as places rather than as timeline points, and their category becomes a tag.
+See [Waypoints and favourites](/docs/getting-started/import-existing-data#waypoints-and-favourites) for details.

 ### Managing Places

 - Places can be viewed and managed in the Places section